The optical character recognition (OCR) app trains the

 Modify the extracted samples from the character view window.

-To correct samples, select a group of samples from the Data Browser pane and change the labels using the Character Label field.
+To correct samples, select a group of samples in the character view window and change the labels using the Character Label field.

 To exclude a sample from training, right-click the sample and select the option to move that sample to the Unknown category.
-Unknown samples are listed at the top of the Data Browser pane and are not used for training.
+Unknown samples are listed at the top of the data browser window and are not used for training.

 If the bounding box clipped a character, double-click the character and modify it in the image it was extracted from.